raatiniemi/sonar-objective-c/README.md

 - Ensure OCLint violation reports are properly parsed and sent to SonarQube
 - Update available rules for OCLint
 - Include description from OCLint rules
+- Update Surefire report parsing to use new API

 ### Prerequisites